Electrically charged supermassive twin stars

 In our analysis, we also consider an EoS for QM with a speed of sound dependent on the density.
-Inspired by the study performed in Ref.~\cite{Alvarez-Castillo:2017qki}, we will assume that high-density region can be described by a set of polytropic EoSs given by $P_{i}(n_{i}) = \kappa_{i} n^{\Gamma_{i}}_{i}$, where $\kappa$ is a proportionality constant, $n$ is the baryon number density and $\Gamma$ is the polytropic index.
-As in Ref.~\cite{Alvarez-Castillo:2017qki}, we will consider four different sets of parameters for $\kappa$ and $\Gamma$, with the maximum values of $\Gamma$ being determined by imposing that the speed of sound does not exceed the speed of light for the values of density reached at the center of the hybrid star.
-As in the CSS case, the hadronic phase will be described by the stiffest EoS of Hebeler {\it et al.}.
-For all sets of parameters for the QM EoS, we assume that the critical pressure is $p_{t} = \SI{63.177}{MeV\,fm^{-3}}$ and that the discontinuity of the energy density at the transition is $\Delta \epsilon = \SI{253.89}{MeV\,fm^{-3}}$.
-The entire EoSs for this approach, denoted MP model, are presented in Fig. \ref{fig:Alvarez-exp-MxR} with their corresponding mass-radius relations in the neutral limit.
+Inspired by the study performed in Ref.~\cite{Alvarez-Castillo:2017qki}, we will assume that high-density region can be described by a polytrope EoS given by $P(n) = \kappa n^{\Gamma}$, where $n$ is the nuclear density and $\Gamma$ is the polytrope parameter.
+As in Ref.~\cite{Alvarez-Castillo:2017qki}, we will consider four different sets of parameters for $\kappa$ and $\Gamma$, with the maximum values of $\Gamma$ being determined by imposing that the speed of sound does not exceed the speed of light for the values of density reached in the center of the star.
+As in the CSS case, the hadronic phase will be described by the stiffest EoS of Hebeler {\it et al.}~\cite{hebeler2013}.
+For all sets of parameters for the QM EoS, we assume that the critical pressure is $p_{t} = \SI{63.177}{MeV\,fm^{-3}}$, that the discontinuity of the energy density at the transition is $\Delta \epsilon = \SI{253.89}{MeV\,fm^{-3}}$ \,{and that the transitional baryon number density is 2.03 $n_0$}, in agreement with the previous estimation of these values\footnote{This value of transitional pressure ensures hadronic stars with $\SI{2}{M_\odot}$ masses.
+Furthermore, the jump in energy density is related to the latent heat of the (assumed) first-order QCD transition being estimated from the $\Lambda_{\rm QCD}$ scale~(see, e. g.
+Refs.~\cite{kurkela2014,fraga2015})}.
+The EoSs for the MP model are presented in Fig. \ref{fig:Alvarez-exp-MxR} (left panel), while the corresponding predictions for the mass-radius relation are shown in the right panel, which were derived assuming a neutral compact star.
 One has that they share the same hadronic branch, and that the maximum mass of the second one increases for larger values of $\Gamma$.
 In particular, one has that for Set 1, the second branch is unstable and twin star solutions are not obtained.
 On the other hand, a third family of stable stars is present for the other sets, in agreement with the results obtained in Ref.~\cite{Alvarez-Castillo:2017qki}.